 What stands out:

-• Gamification.
+- Gamification.
 Points, streaks, achievements, demerits, punishments, and a reward shop where subs can spend earned points on rewards their Dom sets up.
+There’s also a power-up shop where subs can spend points on things like a skip day or a streak freeze.
 The whole loop is designed to make opening the app feel like opening a game.

 Where it could improve: SubTasks is the newest app on this list, and the feature set is actively growing.
-No photo proof yet, though it’s on the roadmap.
+Deep analytics and AI-powered task generation are still on the roadmap.
 The community is smaller than Obedience’s right now, though it’s growing fast.

-Bottom line: If you want a full-featured D/s task app without paying a cent, SubTasks is the clear choice.
+Bottom line: If you want a full-featured D/s task app with a free tier that’s actually the whole app, SubTasks is the clear choice.
 The gamification is deeper than anything else available and the cross-platform support means you don’t have to worry about what phone your partner has.

 2. Obedience (most established)